Our ContributionsA History of Innovative Solutions

 Significance

-First report of specific collagen degradation activity (CDA U/mg protein) correlating with the structure function of collagenase enzymes.
+First report of specific collagen degradation activity (CDA U/mg protein) correlating with the structure function of three different functional isoforms of collagenase enzymes: intact class I (C1116kDa), truncated class I (C1100kDa), intact class II (C2114kDa).

 Indication that molecular form of class I collagenase is associated with higher human islet yields when used in enzyme mixtures that also contain class II collagenase and supplemental protease.4